Portfolio construction

 Whatever type of investor you are, there's a portfolio for you.

-There are five different portfolios, each matching a different type of investor.
+We built five portfolios, each matching a different type of investor.
 They go in order of most risky (but highest expected return) to least risky:

 Growth